everit-org/osgi-capability-collector/README.md

 If the filter allows, the same OSGi capability can be attached to multiple requirements.

+A Capability Collector becomes satisfied if all of the requirements are satisfied.

 ## CapabilityConsumer

 The programmer, who wants to use the library, must implement the